Fiston-pro/LinkUpNow/README.md

 # 😊 LinkUpNow

-**LinkUpNow** is a gamified socializing app designed for lyf co-living spaces, aimed at fostering a stronger sense of community among residents.
-With LinkUpNow, residents can easily connect, plan activities, and earn community points ("Smiles") that reward their participation in the community.
+**LinkUpNow** is a socializing app designed for co-living spaces, aimed at fostering a stronger sense of community among residents.
+With LinkUpNow, residents can easily connect, plan activities in the community.

 ## 🚀 Live Demo